 It is a very serious offense in Nevada not to pay casino debt.
+Nevada is the only gaming state that imposes both criminal and civil penalties for people that do not pay their casino debts.
 You need to have an experienced Las Vegas attorney to handle your case if you are being accused of a casino debt.
 Casinos aggressively prosecute people who do not pay casino markers.

 Contact the Law Office of Joel M. Mann at (702) 474-6266 for a free consultation on your casino marker or casino debt matter.

 What are the Penalties For Not Paying a Casino Marker Debt?